gds-attic/government-digital-strategy/source/digital/strategy/02-introduction.md

 In his foreword to the [Civil Service Reform Plan](http://www.civilservice.gov.uk/reform), Minister for the Cabinet Office Francis Maude said:

-> “Central Government where possible must become a digital organisation.
+> “Central Government, where possible, must become a digital organisation.
-These days the best service organisations deliver online everything that can be delivered online.
+These days, the best service organisations deliver online everything that can be delivered online.
 This cuts their costs dramatically and allows access to information and services at times and in ways convenient to the users rather than the